IDoCodingStuffs/python-doodles/freeform-log.md

 Found a bug where I was dividing by the number of levels.
 Let's see if it trains with that fix.

 Well.
 Seems it is training now, finally.
 Might get a useful T2STIR model for sure, although I need to see what to do for the other two.
 Also need to figure how to make other loss functions play nice.

+## 6/16

+### 10 AM
+So today, I will look into adding an inference notebook with a confusion matrix to figure how well the model is actually training.

+And the answer is, not well at all.
+It seems the "mild" cases are overrepresented in data at least for t2/stir, so the model predicts everything as such.
+To mitigate, I will try oversampling the cases with moderate or severe conditions.
+If that fails, I will try some penalized loss.

+So the boost will need to be 10x for moderate and 20x for severe given this.
+> moderate,732
+normal_mild,8552
+severe,469

+And it will not be a trivial thing to do since there are multiple classes.